Dan Bricklin chronicles his life in the computer world with pictures and text.

 Send comments to Dan at comments at bricklin dot com.

 Disclaimer: This is a personal web site.
-Interland, Inc., has made no effort to verify the accuracy of any statement on this web site and the statements published on this web site, including those of Interland's employees or ex-employees, are not necessarily endorsed or approved by Interland.
 Investors should not rely on any statements in this web site when making investment decisions.

 Dan Bricklin's® Log